 Kneading – Kneading dough can be done by hand (usually on a floured surface) or by machine.
 Kneading is done before the first fermentation and is the action that produces gluten.
-It is done by folding one side of the dough toward the middle and pressing it down, turning the dough one-quarter turn and repeating the fold.
-These motions are repeated until the dough is smooth, elastic and passes the windowpane test.
+It is done by folding one side of the dough toward the middle and pressing it down, turning the dough one-quarter turn, and repeating the fold.
+These motions are repeated until the dough is smooth and elastic and passes the windowpane test.

 Windowpane test – The windowpane test is used to determine if a strong gluten structure has been achieved.
-To do so you take a small piece of dough and flatten it in your fingers.
+Take a small piece of dough and flatten it in your fingers.
 Gently pull the dough out from the middle to the edges.
 If you can stretch the dough out into a translucent layer (hence the name windowpane) then the dough has a strong gluten structure.

 Scoring – Slashing an uncooked dough with a very sharp blade right before baking.
 Scoring has two main functions, decoration and allowing for more oven-spring.